gottacatchenall/ms_sampling_effort/manuscript.md

 Interestingly, the performance of the model from @Strydom2021RoaPre changes little with many added false-negatives, which is good evidence in favor neural-networks as a class of model for interaction detection.
-Again, similar to our caveat in the previous section, this data is _already_ likely to have many false-negatives, so the effects of adding more as we do in this illustration might be mitigated because there are already non-simulated false-negatives in the original data which impact the models performance, even in the $p_{fn} = 0$
+Again, similar to our caveat in the previous section, this dazta is _already_ likely to have many false-negatives, so the effects of adding more as we do in this illustration might be mitigated because there are already non-simulated false-negatives in the original data which impact the models performance, even in the $p_{fn} = 0$